lvthillo/aws-centralize-vpc-interface-endpoints/README.md

 Deploy an EC2 in a private subnet and attach an IAM role which has SQS access and the managed `AmazonSSMManagedInstanceCore` policy attached.
 If the solution is deployed correctly, then you can just connect to your EC2 instance using Session Manager.
-Now most AWS EC2s hav AWS CLI v1 installed.
+Nowadays most AWS EC2s have still AWS CLI v1 installed.
 AWS CLI v1 connects to a deprecated endpoint for SQS, so we need to install AWS CLI v2 on the EC2.
 Our instance has no internet access so we will `scp` the installer to the instance using Session Manager.

 ```
 $ scp awscliv2.zip ec2-user@i-02a902a38fcd4859e:/home/ec2-user/